JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 # Story

-While exploring space, an Alien Race has come and conquered Earth, and killed off 90% of the population, starting with the politicians.
+While you were off exploring space, an Alien Race has come and conquered Earth.
+They've killed off 90% of the population.
 You are certain your family is still alive.
 So you made the decision that rather than return to Earth to rescue your family, you're going to kill off all the Alien supply ships to deprive the Aliens of their critical supply of space toast.
 You don't know which Aliens are the ones who attacked Earth so you just have to kill them all.
 You don't know which ships are the supply ships either, so Good Luck.
 Once you have annihilated all invaders you'll be able to return home safely to Earth into the arms of your loving family.

 ### Messages for overview.html

 You have won this round, Stay Toasty young space hero.

 You blocked a major shipment of space toast.
 Alien stomachs are grumbling.

 I love the smell of space toast in the morning.

 You remember flying toasters from way back when?
 That's how space toast is made.

 Baby Bleeborb did not get space toast this week due to your efforts.

 Your family is (probably) waiting for you, redouble your efforts!

-When the Aliens invaded Earth, they attempted to target the brightest minds first to prevent any resistance.
+When the Aliens invaded Earth, they attempted to target the brightest minds to prevent any resistance.
 They invaded the libraries first, but were forced to rethink their plans when they discovered that no-one read hard-copy books anymore.

+The Aliens swept through our defenses like they weren't even there.
+Our technology was no match for this vicious toaster-based assault.

+Post-Invasion many of the surviving humans sought shelter underground, forming small communities founded on the ideas of equality of man, peace, and kindness to all living things.
+These communities quickly collapsed due to infighting about who was more equal, peaceful, and kind.

+No-one knows what first drew the Aliens to Earth, but we suspect it was our raspberry jam technology.

+### Not Included